-HOUSTON - If you are one of the thousands of people whose car was flooded or stalled out during Hurricane Harvey, you are probably now facing some hefty towing and storage fees.
+HOUSTON - If you are one of the thousands of people whose car was flooded or stalled out during this week's heavy rains, you are probably now facing some hefty towing and storage fees.

 The costs are regulated by the city of Houston and the state of Texas so that drivers don't get gouged.